-Colonel Tim Sands is the Chief Academic Officer, United States Air Force Institute of Technology, Ohio.
+Colonel Tim Sands is the Associate Provost, United States Air Force Institute of Technology, Ohio.
 Colonel Sands oversees and ensures the highest standards of academic quality in both graduate and Professional Continuing Education (PCE) instruction and in the Institute's research programs.
 He is responsible for the faculty promotion and tenure process; achieving and sustaining institute and program accreditation; development of new, distinctive and innovative academic programs; and long-range planning for sustaining and improving academic program quality.
 He also advises and assists the Chancellor and deans in recruiting and selection of key faculty members.

-Colonel Sands came on active duty in 1993 from NC State University as a certified space acquisition professional.
+Colonel Sands came on active duty in 1993 from NC State University as a space acquisition professional.
 He later became a career electronic warfare officer who flew combat missions in the B-52 bomber in Serbia, Kosovo, Afghanistan, and Iraq.
 He served as a weapons officer, an evaluator, an instructor, a professor, and a researcher.
 Colonel Sands held staff assignments at Air Force Materiel Command, Air Combat Command, Seventh Air Force, and the Air Force Exchange Program.

 Bachelor of Science Mechanical Engineering North Carolina State University